For 20th-century German philosopher Hannah Arendt, most evil is committed by people who never make up their minds to be good or evil.

 Can you think of anything you’re desensitized to today?

-In other words, it is only through thinking for ourselves that we avoid drowning in the tidal wave of information, custom, and circumstance the world throws at us.
-It’s not easy, but by practicing philosophy — by actively, carefully considering matters from multiple perspectives — we can weigh things and take responsibility for our judgements and behaviors independently, rather than risk becoming an unthinking enabler of principles we wouldn’t necessarily subscribe to, if only we took the time to think about them.
+It’s not always easy, but by approaching life philosophically — by actively, carefully considering matters from multiple perspectives — we can weigh things and take responsibility for our judgments and behaviors independently, rather than risk becoming an unthinking enabler of principles we wouldn’t necessarily subscribe to, if only we took the time to think about them.

 The Best 6 Books to Read